Classroom Resources: Gases

 Filter by:

-In this activity, students will use an animation to visualize how properties of gases (quantity, volume, temperature, and pressure) are related.
+In this activity, students will view an animation that explores how properties of gases (quantity, volume, temperature, and pressure) are related.
 This is done qualitatively through the balloon and bell jar scenarios.
 Quantitative relationships, with the corresponding laws, are summarized at the end.

 In this lab, students will experimentally determine the molar mass of butane using Dalton’s law and the ideal gas law.
 They will also calculate the percent error and explain possible sources of error.